cafjs/caf_dcinabox/README.md

 The application can also be directly accessed using the http HOST `localhost`, i.e.,`http://localhost:<externalPort>`.
 Some browser features are only enabled with https or http with `localhost`, i.e., will not work with `*.vcap.me`.
 A valid token in the URL is required.

-Two common usecases of `cafjs run`:
+Two common use cases of `cafjs run`:

 *  *Quick prototyping mode*: when creating a fresh container image is too expensive.
 Instead, build the app outside the container (`cafjs build`), and mount the host directory in a generic container image.
 *  *Validation mode*: create a container image with your app  (`cafjs mkImage`), and test locally before cloud deployment.